Nikon D5600 vs Panasonic G80

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D5600 and Panasonic Lumix DMC-G80 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The D5600 is a recent model that features in the current product line-up of Nikon.
-In contrast, the G80 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G80 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G80 was succeeded by the Panasonic G90.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D5600 and G80 can be found, respectively, in the Nikon D5600 Manual (free pdf) or the online Panasonic G80 Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D5600 or the Panasonic G80 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.